Ohio State Buckeyes women's ice hockey: History

 Laura McIntosh was recognized as the WCHA offensive player of the week for October 19, 2011.
 She had a record-breaking weekend in the Buckeyes' conference series sweep of St. Cloud State, during which she was credited with four points, seven shots on goal and a +5 plus/minus rating.
 On October 14, she scored her first season goal and assisted on a Hokey Langan goal.
 The assist made McIntosh Ohio State's all-time leader in career points against WCHA opponents, surpassing Jana Harrigan's 110 league points in 2006.
 McIntosh scored two points the following day, assisting on Ally Tarr's shorthanded game-winning goal and scoring the Buckeyes' third goal.

 Three players reached milestones in a January 27, 2012, defeat of the North Dakota Fighting Sioux.
 Spooner scored two goals, McIntosh had three assists, and Langan had two assists.
 McIntosh's assists moved her into a tie at the top of the program's all-time career points list.
 Her 160 career points are now tied with Harrigan's.
 Spooner's goals were on the power-play, bringing her season total to seven.
 Spooner reached the 150-career point mark with the goals, good for third all-time in program history.
 Langan's assists helped her reach the 100-point milestone, only the eighth Buckeyes player to reach the mark.

 The Buckeyes suffered a period of coaching instability, having three head coaches in three seasons.
 Nate Handrahan resigned in 2015 following reports of sexual harassment, and replacement coach Jenny Schmidgall-Potter resigned in 2016 after repeated NCAA violations.
-Ohio State Athletic Director Gene Smith hired then-Minnesota Assistant Coach Nadine Muzerall.
-Muzerall was an Assistant Coach at Minnesota from 2011–2016, which won four national championships in that span.
+Ohio State athletic director Gene Smith hired then-Minnesota assistant coach Nadine Muzerall.
+Muzerall was an assistant coach at Minnesota from 2011 to 2016, which won four national championships in that span.
 Before Muzerall's hiring, the team had never qualified for the NCAA tournament.

 Muzerall quickly turned the Buckeyes around.
 Following a 14-18-5 season in 2017, they received an at large bid for the 2018 NCAA Women's Ice Hockey Tournament.
 They beat the Boston College Eagles 2–0 in the quarterfinals, making it to their first ever NCAA Women's Frozen Four.
 They lost in the semi-finals to Clarkson.